JazzTap/jazztap.github.io/_posts/2022-6-29-tracklist.md

 <div class="float" markdown="1">

-it gave me
+I gave, and I

-nothing, you saw
+was nothing

-that strength
+you knew that strength

 </div>
 </div>